 WS 7 is the only one which deals with an analysis concerning some aspects of language.
 The author argues that the use of language reflects the social position and the ethnic character of the speakers.
 There are many deviations from Standard British English particularly as far as George is concerned, which, the author admits, are unfamiliar to the students.
 In my opinion, it would be a good idea to discuss these – with the help of some excerpts from the drama - before a non-stop presentation of the film in order to facilitate comprehension.
 This unit is followed by a series of topic-related activities.
 All in all, there are five of them in number during the while-viewing phase (cf. WS 8-12):

 This procedure means a guided analysis rather than independent students' work.
 Therefore it may be useful to understand all the tasks on the worksheets as suggestions which may be used in a rather flexible way.
 For example, the teachers may allow the students to find their own categories for analysis in order to adapt classroom procedure to the interests and to the needs of their particular course members.
 Moreover, these activities by the students may become paradigms of close viewing and careful analysis.
 Taken together, they represent a reasonable choice which leads to coherence concerning the teaching concept and probably concerning classroom procedure as well.
+The last topic (WS 12) refers to the role played by the Conservative MP Enoch Powell and his racist attitude in the 1970s: there are three rather comical references to him in the film, and therefore it may be discussed in class whether these may be regarded as an effective protest against such a racist standpoint.
+In sum, these activities are meant to realize the first teaching aim.

 Post-viewing activities